sjp38/hackermail/USAGE.md

 The command line options for specifying what mails to filtered and how those should be displayed are very similar to that of `list` command.

-It provides the monitoring results via the termina with some execution logs by default, but users can asks it to send the new findings via sending emails to specific addresses, or writing to specific files.
+It provides the monitoring results via the terminal with some execution logs by default, but users can asks it to send the new findings via sending emails to specific addresses, or writing to specific files.